-- 1. In an emergency and with extreme caution; and - After: - a. the failure of less restrictive alternatives (such as Positive Behavior Supports, constructive and non-physical de-escalation, and restructuring the environment); or - b. a determination that such alternatives would be inappropriate or ineffective under the circumstances.

-3. Restraints shall never be used as a punitive form of discipline or as a threat to gain control or gain compliance of a student's behavior.

-- 4. School personnel shall: - a. use restraints only for the period of time necessary and using no more force than necessary; and - b. prioritize the prevention of harm to the student.
+- 1. In an emergency and with extreme caution; and - 2.
+After: - a. the failure of less restrictive alternatives (such as Positive Behavior Supports, constructive and non-physical de-escalation, and re-structuring the environment); or - b. a determination that such alternatives would be inappropriate or ineffective under the circumstances. - 3.
+Restraints shall never be used as a form of discipline or to gain control or gain compliance of a student. - 4.
+School personnel shall: - a. use restraints only for the period of time necessary and using no more force than necessary; and - b. prioritize the prevention of harm to the student.